Signed in as:

 A person would be sucked into the port and then quickly compacted, folded up like some marionette, as tendons and bones snapped to allow the fleshy mass entry.
 Of course, not all of the body would be able to fit through the hole instantly, as there was a composite grate that would further separate the biological material, soft from the hard, small from the large.

-Despite the tremendous force, some of the flesh often became stuck, lodged in the port, with limbs or heads sticking above the level of the outer wall.
+Despite the tremendous force, some of the flesh usually lodged in the port, with limbs or heads sticking above the level of the outer wall.
 The victim would most likely be dead at this point, if not from the compaction, then from the lack of oxygen.
 If by some statistical oddity they were still alive, the oncoming Bullet would put an immediate end to any life.

 The last Bullet had traveled west, and whatever parts of our latest victim had been sticking above the wall line had been instantly snapped westward and smeared across the wall several meters away, the biological material now more of an abstraction than any recognizable part of a human.